Tests for pancreatic cancer

 What is in the 'How is pancreatic cancer diagnosed?' section?

 You may need several tests to work out what’s causing your symptoms.
-If you are diagnosed with pancreatic cancer, your doctors will use the test results to help decide the best treatment for you.
+If you are diagnosed with pancreatic cancer, you may then need more tests.
+These will help to find out the exact type of pancreatic cancer and what stage it is.
+Your doctors will use all the test results to help decide the best treatment and care for you.

 Blood tests

 Blood tests can also check for chemical substances produced by cancers called tumour markers.
 CA19-9 is a marker that may be used to help diagnose pancreatic cancer.
-But not all pancreatic cancers produce tumour markers, and other conditions that aren’t cancer can also produce them.
-This means blood tests must be used together with other tests to make a diagnosis.
+But not all pancreatic cancers produce tumour markers, and illnesses that are not cancer can also produce them.
+The doctors may test for CA19-9, but it won’t diagnose cancer.
+If you are diagnosed with pancreatic cancer, it is sometimes used to monitor the cancer during treatment.

 Ultrasound scans use sound waves to make a picture of the inside of the body.
 The images are displayed on a screen.